Statistical Constraints on Anisotropic Bianchi-III Cosmology in $f(R,T)$-Gravity Using MCMC Methods

 Markov Chain Monte Carlo (MCMC) methods have become essential tools in cosmology for efficiently exploring high-dimensional parameter spaces and providing robust statistical constraints based on observational data sets \cite{Lewis2002, Trotta2008, Thakran:2025xwo, Dhankar:2025qmd, Dhankar:2025gid, Dhankar:2025fno}.
 Applying MCMC to anisotropic $f(R,T)$ cosmological models enables systematic constraint of model parameters, helping to assess their viability and consistency with current observations.
-Therefore, this study aims to employ MCMC methods to statistically constrain anisotropic Bianchi-III cosmologies in the framework of $f(R,T)$-gravity, with the goal of deepening our understanding of the interplay between anisotropy, modified gravity, and cosmic acceleration.
+Therefore, this study aims to employ MCMC methods to statistically constrain anisotropic Bianchi-III cosmologies in the framework of $f(R,T)$ gravity, with the goal of deepening our understanding of the interplay between anisotropy, modified gravity, and cosmic acceleration.

 Motivated by these developments, we focus on spatially homogeneous Bianchi type III cosmological models in the framework of $f(R,T)$ gravity with perfect fluid.
 We consider a specific forms of the function: $f(R,T)=R+2f(T)$.
-The structure of the paper is as follows: in Sect.~2, we derive the basic field equations of $f(R,T)$ gravity for a Bianchi type III metric with perfect fluid.
-Exact solutions of these field equations are presented in Sects.~3.
+The structure of the paper is as follows: In Section.~2, we derive the basic field equations of $f(R,T)$ gravity for a Bianchi type III metric with perfect fluid.
+Exact solutions of these field equations are presented in Section.~3.
 In this section, we explore the physical parameters of the model in more detail.
-The viability of our proposed model is examined using the latest observational Hubble parameter (OHD) measurements in Section 4.
-BAO and Pantheon data are used in model fitting.
-The physical implications of these solutions are discussed in detail in these sections.
-The exact solution for the second type $f(R,T)$ is discussed in Section 5.
-Finally, Sect.~6 summarizes the key results and conclusions of the work.
+The viability of our proposed model is examined using the latest observational Hubble parameter (OHD) measurements.
+In Section 4, Hubble, BAO and Pantheon data are used in model fitting.
+The physical implications of these solutions are discussed in detail in this section.
+Finally, in Section.~5 we summarizes the key results and conclusions of the work.